kaustav202/JS-DOM-Snippets/README.md

 - Any script that shows the working of a specific js method
 - Any JS techniques that's commonly used.
 - A sub feature or app that implements a specific functionality.

+In programming and scripting there is no one method that's the `best way`.
+There can be several approaches that do the same thing but are welcome as it is always useful to add new techniques to your skillset.
+Also coming up with more than 1 solution is very important for those who are in a learning phase, this may help in broadening the overall understanding of the language.

 ### Tech Stack 💻